Piccadilly Circus: Criterion Theatre

 The Criterion Theatre, a Grade II* listed building, stands on the south side of Piccadilly Circus.
 Apart from the box office area, the entire theatre, with nearly 600 seats, is underground and is reached by descending a tiled stairway.
-Columns are used to support both the dress circle and the upper circle, restricting the views of many of the seats inside.
+Columns are used to support both the dress circle and the upper circle, restricting the views of some of the seats inside.

 The theatre was designed by Thomas Verity and opened as a theatre on 21 March 1874, although original plans were for it to become a concert hall.
+Actor and theatre proprietor Charles Wyndham became the manager of the Criterion in 1875, and under him it became one of the leading light comedy houses in London.
 In 1883, it was forced to close to improve ventilation and to replace gaslights with electric lights and was reopened the following year.
 The theatre closed in 1989 and was extensively renovated, reopening in October 1992.
+Recent productions at the Criterion include The 39 Steps, a parody play adapted from the 1935 film by Alfred Hitchcock, with the play running for nine years at the venue from 2006 to 2015.

 London Pavilion

 On the north-eastern side of Piccadilly Circus, on the corner between Shaftesbury Avenue and Coventry Street, is the London Pavilion.
 The first building bearing the name was built in 1859 and was a music hall.
 In 1885, Shaftesbury Avenue was built through the former site of the Pavilion, and a new London Pavilion was constructed, which also served as a music hall.
-In 1924 electric billboards were erected on the side of the building.
+In 1923, electric billboards were erected on the side of the building.

 In 1934, the building underwent significant structural alteration and was converted into a cinema.
+In October 1962 it premiered Dr. No, the first James Bond film, and in July 1964 was the venue for the premiere of A Hard Day's Night, the musical comedy film starring the Beatles.
 In 1986, the building was rebuilt, preserving the 1885 façade, and converted into a shopping arcade.
 In 2000, the building was connected to the neighbouring Trocadero Centre, and signage on the building was altered in 2003 to read "London Trocadero".
 The basement of the building connects with the Underground station.

 Major shops

 The former Swan & Edgar department store on the west side of the circus between Piccadilly and Regent Street was built in 1928–29 to a design by Reginald Blomfield.
 Since the closure of the department store in the early 1980s, the building has been successively the flagship London store of music chains Tower Records, Virgin Megastore and Zavvi.
-The current occupier is clothing brand The Sting.

 Lillywhites is a major retailer of sporting goods located on the corner of the circus and Lower Regent Street, next to the Shaftesbury fountain.
 It moved to its present site in 1925.
 Lillywhites is popular with tourists, and they regularly offer sale items, including international football jerseys up to 90% off.
 Nearby Fortnum & Mason is often considered to be part of the Piccadilly Circus shopping area and is known for its expansive food hall.